beingfluid/You-Dont-Know-SN-APIs/glideexcelparser.md

 &nbsp;&nbsp;&nbsp;&nbsp;While exploring a bit, I found this amazing API called **GlideExcelParser** documented [here](https://developer.servicenow.com/dev.do#!/reference/api/quebec/server/GEPS-setNullToEmpty_B).
 If you haven't used it yet like me, Let's explore together.

-&nbsp;&nbsp;&nbsp;&nbsp;If you are not a nerdy kind of guy, who can read the whole big article below; you might like to watch following two short video [GlideExcelParser by Saikiran Guduri](https://www.youtube.com/watch?v=PSgv9I05k98) instead.
+&nbsp;&nbsp;&nbsp;&nbsp;If you are not a nerdy kind of guy, who can read the whole big article below; you might want to check short youtube video [GlideExcelParser by Saikiran Guduri](https://www.youtube.com/watch?v=PSgv9I05k98) instead.

 ## What is GlideExcelParser